NeuroLogic Decoding: (Un)supervised Neural Text Generation with Predicate Logic Constraints: Experiments I: Constrained Commonsense Generation

 Table \ref{tab:comGen_result_model} presents experiments across various state-of-the-art pre-trained language models.
 In this experiment, all models are supervised on the \textsc{CommonGen} training dataset.
 Under each column, $\alpha \rightarrow \beta$ shows the performance using the conventional beam search ($\alpha$) compared to the enhanced performance using \textsc{NeuroLogic Decoding} ($\beta$).

-As before, \textsc{NeuroLogic} always improves the performance across all models and all metrics with no exception.
-Moreover, not only \textsc{NeuroLogic} improves the coverage of constraint satisfaction, it also improves the generation quality across all metrics.
+As before, \textsc{NeuroLogic} always improves the performance across all models and all metrics with no exception -- both in terms of constraint satisfaction as well as generation quality.
 The improvement is especially substantial when the generation quality is relatively low due to smaller model capability or less efficient model architecture or pre-training.